-I’ve supplied times here, but you getting familiar with how to tell when jam is set means you’ll never be left with runny jam or a sticky mess again .
+I’ve supplied times here, but getting familiar with how you can tell when jam is set means you’ll never be left with runny jam or a sticky mess again .

 Another trick I use to make sure my jam sets just right, is to use jam-setting sugar.

 Jam-setting sugar makes the process quick and simple.
 I just don’t see the point in going through the frustration of trying to make jam without it.

 Raspberry and Rosella Jam

 - 20 fresh rosellas